A PUP NAMED SCOOBY-DOO

 Daphne has Jenkins properly dispose of Red Herring. |

-helped her solve their mysteries and reveal what villain was inside the monster
+discovered and solve their mysteries, and revealing what villain was inside the

 |